- What are the advantages of using LEED for hospitality spaces?

 Properties such as resorts and entertainment districts typically include multiple different buildings onsite in pursuit of LEED.
 Project teams have a variety of options using existing LEED guidance which confirms the LEED project boundary may include other buildings.
 If another building or structure within the LEED project boundary is ineligible for LEED certification, it may be either included or not included in the certification at the project team’s discretion.

 If another building within the LEED project boundary is eligible for LEED certification, it too may be either included or not included in the certification.
 If included, the project must use the LEED campus certification process which allows projects that are on a shared site under the control of a single entity to develop campus-appropriate documentation and capture economies of scale in the certification.
-Learn more here.
+Learn more about the LEED Campus program here.

 Of special note is the allowance for hotels, resorts, and resort properties as defined by ENERGY STAR, to treat multiple, physically distinct structures as a single building for LEED purposes.
 For new construction projects, each structure in the application must contain less than 25,000 sq. ft. of gross floor area.